Amazon Marketplace

 3PL stands for 'Third Party Logistics' and describes external logistics providers who handle warehousing, picking, and shipping.
 As an Amazon seller, you can work with 3PLs to consolidate shipments to FBA warehouses or outsource your own logistics processes.
 This reduces complexity and costs but requires careful partner selection.

-Open term pageA+ Content
+Open glossary pageA+ Content

-A+ Content - Enhanced product descriptions with images
+Enhanced product descriptions with images

-Open term pageA10
+Open glossary pageA10

-Open term pageA2Z
+Open glossary pageA2Z

 A2Z - Internal Amazon employee application